rasamadeu/abelian-vlq/README.md

 ## Usage

+The Python modules are in the **src** directory.
 The repository contains a simple bash script that runs the pipeline explained in [Introduction](#Introduction).
 To run it, you simply need to type

 `./abelian-vlq n_u n_d`

 in the terminal, where n_u and n_d are the number of up and down isosinglet VLQs, respectively.
+The script results are written in a created folder **output**.

 > [!IMPORTANT]
 > Remember to modify minimisation.py to accomodate the case you wish to study, since this step must be manually defined.